tari-project/rfcs/src/RFC-0152_EmojiId.md

 ## Goals

 This document describes the specification for Emoji Ids.
-Emoji Ids are encoded node ids used for humans to easily verify peer node addresses.
+Emoji Ids are encoded node ids used for humans to verify peer node addresses easily.

 ## Related Requests for Comment